MarkGravestock/MarkGravestock.github.io/index.md

 * Teams - of different sizes and with different organisational structures
 * Delivery Methods

-I've learnt something from every delivery, irrespective of the level of success achieved.
+I enjoy learning new things and have gained knowledge from every delivery, irrespective of the level of success achieved.